Wang Chuqin leads China in Olympic table tennis - ExBulletin

 Wang Chuqin leads China in Olympic table tennis

-BEIJING – China has dropped reigning Olympic champion Ma Long from the men's singles at the Paris Games, naming the world's top two Wang Chuqin and Fan Zhendong as the country's representatives in the event.
+BEIJING – China has dropped reigning Olympic champion Ma Long for men's singles action at the Paris Games, featuring the world's top two Wang Chuqin and Fan Zhendongas representatives of the country during the event.

 It was announced on Tuesday when the Chinese Table Tennis Association (CTTA) announced an unfinished Olympic roster for Paris 2024, which also states that high-ranked Wang Chuqin and Sun Yingsha will be the only duo representing China to compete to participate in the Olympic mixed doubles. .